vernalequinox-obc/ESP32AlpacaKasaSwitch/IMPLEMENTATION_SUMMARY.md

 ### 3. Enhanced Switch Management
 - **Selective Activation**: Only enabled switches are initialized as active ASCOM switches
-- **Index-Based Naming**: Active switches use format "Index XX: Alias Name" for clear identification in NINA
+- **Descriptive Naming**: Active switches use their alias names directly for clear identification in NINA
 - **Faster Response**: NINA connections will be faster as only enabled switches need to be checked/controlled
-- **Discovery Order**: Switches are sorted alphabetically by name, then indexed sequentially for consistency
+- **Discovery Order**: Switches are sorted alphabetically by name for consistency

 ## Code Changes Made